Cwantic/Documentation/Structure/Specification/Data.md

 # Data

-The **Data** window let you create all materials and all sections of the model.
+The **Data** window lets you create all materials and all sections of the model.

 ## 1. New project

-When starting a new modelisation, the **Data** window opens :
+When starting a new model, the **Data** window opens :

 ![Image](../../Images/Data1.jpg)